nik-neg/movie-search/README.md

 ## Description

-* Please add you API_KEY in the .env file
+* Please add you VITE_API_KEY in the .env file, which should be in the client folder
 * The search triggers after 3 characters
 * Enjoy :)